FAQ

 What do donations, program fees and member dues pay for?

+Our center and our programs are available because of the generosity of our community members, and those who attend our programs.
 Program fees first pay for all expenses related to the program, including program food and supplies.
 The rest of the income from program fees, and all the income from donations and membership dues, are used to pay the operating costs of this center.
-Operating costs include building expenses (mortgage, insurance, utilities, maintenance, etc.), office expenses, shrine & practice expenses, payroll for 3 full-time employees and 1 part-time employee, and our center’s contributions to Shambhala International.
+Operating costs include building expenses (mortgage, insurance, utilities, maintenance, etc.), office expenses, shrine & practice expenses, payroll for 1 full-time employee and 1 part-time employee, and our center’s contributions to the international Shambhala community

 I want to take a program but I can’t afford it, what are my options?

 We strive to make all programs as affordable as possible, and we are fortunate enough to be able to offer our Generosity Policy to individuals who wish to attend programs but cannot afford the supporting level tier of pricing.
-If you would like to attend a program, and are interested in discussing the Generosity Policy, please contact our Registrar/Head of Finance, Caitlin Cianflone.
+Learn about our Pricing Policy.

 Are there accommodations available?

-There are no accommodations at the center, but there are a variety of hotels within the Brookline area.
-Please check out our Accommodations Page for more information.
+There are no accommodations at the center, but there are a variety of hotels within the Brookline/Boston area.
+Please check out our Local Accommodations page for more information.

 Are you Wheelchair Accessible?

 Unfortunately we are not at this time.
 As a community, we are committed to making the teachings as accessible as possible.
-Our lack of accessibility has been an ongoing concern, and one of the reasons we are looking to open an ancillary space as soon as possible.
-Please email us if you would like to be informed when we are offering programs in an accessible space in the near future. info@shambhalaboston.org
+Our lack of accessibility has been an ongoing concern, and one of the reasons we are continually looking to open an ancillary space.
+Please email [email protected] if you would like to be informed when we are offering programs in an accessible space in the near future.

 Do you Rent your space?